 You may be hearing high-pitched hissing or whistling sounds and water runs through your pipes.
 This noise is usually caused by too high water pressure.
 You may be able to stop or reduce these noises by reducing the incoming water pressure.
 It should be noted that this high-pitched noise shouldn’t occur when the water isn’t running.
 If you’re hearing these noises while the water is off, you may want to give us a call.

 Shrieking plumbing noises can drive a person mad.
 Like above, squealing and screeching when your faucets are on could be caused by water pressure that is too high.
 However, it could also be caused by internal faucet parts that need to be repaired or replaced.

-Drips at plumbing fixtures may make an obvious drip or splash sound.
+Drips at plumbing fixtures may make an obvious dripping sound.
 But that doesn’t necessarily mean the dripping water will be easy to find.
 It could be a small leak or a continuous stream.
 So, make sure to keep an eye out for any water stains and/or mold.
 These small drips can cost a lot in water bills.
 Have a plumber look at it to repair.

 Burbling or gurgling noises near your toilet are usually caused by worn out valves or ball cock.
 But on a more serious level, could be a sewer line clog.
 A noisy toilet can usually be corrected by replacing or fixing those worn out parts.
 But again, you’ll most likely need a plumber to unclog any plumbing vents that might be jammed.

 If your toilet is running, you may hear water rippling or continual dripping.
 Sometimes, only an adjustment is needed.
 But if the toilet parts are old, is best to replace them and rebuild the toilet.